 Ellen Berenson, BA, AS

-Ellen joined Kirby Bates Associates as Administrative Manager, Interim Services, in January 2019.
-Ellen facilitates the operational stages for interim engagements from business development through completion of the engagement.
-In this key role, Ellen ensures execution of all details resulting in high client satisfaction.
+Ellen joined Kirby Bates Associates as Operations & Program Manager, Interim Leadership Services, in January 2019.
+Ellen facilitates operations for interim engagements from business development through completion.
+In this key role, Ellen manages execution of all details to ensure high client satisfaction.

 Ellen brings to KBA a wealth of Executive Search experience from past tenures as a Project Manager at RM Nephew and Associates, a Research Associate at Korn/Ferry International, and an Executive Assistant and Project Manager at Spencer Stuart.
 Ellen's retained search experience includes searches in Healthcare, Board, C-Suite, Technology, Finance, and Education.
 Prior to entering the Executive Search field in 2003, Ellen was an Office Manager for an investor relations firm.